zhang-zx/SINE/README.md

 ## Acknowledgments

 In this code we refer to the following implementations: [Dreambooth-Stable-Diffusion](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion) and [stable-diffusion](https://github.com/CompVis/stable-diffusion#stable-diffusion-v1).
+Implementation with the Diffusers Library support is highly based on [Dreambooth](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth).
 Great thanks to them!

 ## Reference

 If our work or code helps you, please consider to cite our paper.
 Thank you!

 ```BibTeX
 @article{zhang2022sine,
   title={SINE: SINgle Image Editing with Text-to-Image Diffusion Models},